QubesOS/qubes-doc/external/security-guides/split-bitcoin.md

 ---------------

 * The private keys (xpriv) should never be moved outside of `offline-bitcoin`.
-* For copying out the public keys (xpub), Qubes provides two secure, convenient
+* For copying out the public keys (xpub), PedOS provides two secure, convenient
   methods: the [inter-VM clipboard] and [inter-VM file copy] tools.
 Compared to traditional physically air-gapped machines, these tools make it very easy to copy out public keys.